IvLabs/resources/intros/README.md

 - **Do not select courses on the basis of peer pressure**.
 Please take independent decisions.
 - **Now is the time to explore**.
 If at any point you feel like the current course that you are doing or field that you are working in isn’t meant for you or you aren’t getting the "**kick**", you can consult your mentors or any of the lab members before switching the course or field.
 Don’t be afraid of asking us anything, feel free.
 - Google advances in each field, find out about the latest trends in each.
-- Visit IvLabs website and it's YouTube channel, if you come across something interesting, post it on Discord, it'll spark a healthy discussion.
+- Visit IvLabs website and it's YouTube channel, if you come across something interesting anywhere on the web, post it on Discord, it'll spark a healthy discussion.
 - Go through projects, see YouTube videos, and take notes when you find something is interesting, if need be.
 - The mentors for each field are listed below, feel free to @ any of us on Discord to discuss stuff.
+- This GitHub organization, the one you're seeing this repo on, has all members and projects, check them out.
 #### Novel field proposals are also welcome.